 From the back of the ballroom, the lighting slowly grew brighter while the presenter walked onto the stage to the jazz sounds of Miles Davis playing in the background.
 The applause grew louder, the entrance music was subtle and befitting the caliber of presenter entering the room.
 The walkie talkie buzzed with a 1-minute warning that the entry doors were being closed as the last participant rushed to take a seat to hear the presenter’s powerful message.

 Once the applause died down and everyone took their seats, she began her topic with an earnest.
 She captured everyone’s attention from the beginning.
 Each participant in attendance had paid a tidy sum to attend in person to hear her presentation.
 The questions came fast and furious and with the eagerness of loyal fans.
 It was awesome to feel the electricity in the air and observe the focused attention of the audience to the content being delivered.

-She needed no PowerPoint presentation or slide show.
 Her energy and the ability to engage with the audience was evident to all who observed.
-After the one hour keynote presentation, she directed the technicians to raise the house lights and encouraged the audience to ask specific, unprepared questions.
+After the one-hour keynote presentation, she directed the technicians to raise the house lights and encouraged the audience to ask specific, unprepared questions.
 There were no “plants” in the audience with predetermined questions.

 As was her signature in every presentation or workshop she presented, she concluded asking each audience member to reach out a hand and bring someone else along for the ride – at least one person during the year.
 In her view, if each one helped one colleague per year, we would each be responsible for enhancing the work lives of at least 30 people during our lifetimes.
 As the crowd voiced their agreement and commitment to her request, she concluded her talk.
 She departed the stage to thunderous applause and appreciation, while the big screen broadcast the cities and dates of her upcoming training series of workshops.